 Searching for private tags in the Data Catalog page requires that you use the tag: search syntax or the search filters.

 Private tags are suitable for scenarios where you need to store some sensitive information in the tag and you want to apply additional access restrictions beyond checking whether the user has the permissions to view the tagged entry.

 Public tags provide less strict access control for searching and viewing the tag as compared to private tags.
 Any user who has the required view permissions for a data entry can view all the public tags associated with it.
 View permissions for public tags are only required when you perform a search in Data Catalog using the tag: syntax or when you view an unattached tag template.

 Public tags support both simple search and search with predicates in the Data Catalog search page.
-When you create a tag template, the option to create a public tag template is the default and recommended option in the Cloud console.
+When you create a tag template, the option to create a public tag template is the default and recommended option in the Google Cloud console.

 For example, let's assume you have a public tag template called

 that you used to create tags for three data entries called